raj-sampath/byjus-voting/README.md

   * User
   * Poll
   * Vote
-* Mongoose is used as the ORM for interacting with Mongo.
+* Mongoose is used as the ORM for interacting with MongoDB.
 * All the apis follow the format /api/model
 * GET, POST, DELETE and PATCH Methods have been used.
 * Apart from PATCH all the other methods require authentication.